 The Common Application centralizes the admissions process for over 700 schools.
 These participating colleges and universities all use the same common biographical and academic information forms.
-Most of the schools also require and accept the Common Application Essay.
+Most of the schools also require or accept the Common Application essay.
 Neat, huh?
-Essentially, you choose the schools you want to apply to, add them to your application list, fill in the general biographical information, upload or input academic records and standardized testing information, designate people to write you recommendations and upload the Common Application Essay.
+Essentially, you choose the schools you want to apply to, add them to your application list, fill in the general biographical information, upload or input academic records and standardized testing information, designate people to write you recommendations and upload the Common Application essay.
 All of this is done in one place.
 That’s it.
 Simple, right?

 Now, many of the top-tiered schools require additional information and essays, but most of these documents can be uploaded into the Common Application.
-If you’re applying to art schools, the schools will provide a link on their Common Application sites.
+If you’re applying to art schools, the schools will provide extra links on their Common Application sites.
 Those links will lead you to a website where you can upload your art portfolio and additional documents.
 We’ll discuss these additional requirements in another post.

 This essay is one of the most important parts of your application, and in some cases, especially for top-tiered schools, it is weighed as much as, or more than, your grades and test scores.
 Why?
 Well, think about it.
 If most of the applicants applying to a top college have similar academic profiles, how can the schools distinguish one candidate from another?
 It’s all in the story you craft, and we’re here to help you tell the best version of you!

-So, what should you do and NOT do when writing your Common Application Essay?
+So, what should you do and NOT do while writing your Common Application essay?

 |How do you choose the best topic for you?

 Now you try.
 What combinations can you make from your two lists?

 |Don’t write about potentially offensive topics.
 You don’t know which admissions officers will be reviewing your essay.
 Play it safe and avoid subjects such as religion, politics, death, or any other emotionally charged topic that might make your reader uncomfortable.
 Remember, you’re trying to make them like you.|